ilaflott/epmt/docs/Quickstart.md

 ***IMPORTANT***

-***The below instructions uses a SqlLite database with an on-disk data store, which is scalable only to a few thousand jobs.
+***The below instructions uses a SQLite database with an on-disk data store, which is scalable only to a few thousand jobs.
 You may use `settings_pg_localhost_sqlalchemy.py` to set up a connection to a PostGres database instance, which is the recommended configuration. `settings_sqlite_inmem_sqlalchemy.py` is also available for ephemeral testing.***

 Modify install, output and stage paths, and possibly the database connection string, in your copied `settings.py` file.